LKlinke/Prodigy/README.md

 ### Reproducing the results

-6. Reproduce the results presented in the paper:
+6. Reproduce the results presented in the paper by typing:
     ```bash
-    ./reproduce_results.sh
+    python benchmark.py
     ```
 > _Note:_ The script uses predefined backends.
 Prodigy currently supports `ginac` and `sympy`.
 The former enables our C++ backend based on the GiNaC package.
 The latter employs the python computer algebra package sympy. `ginac` is generally faster than `sympy`, however for computing queries on final distributions, the current implementation relies on `sympy`.